naodeng/naodeng.com.cn/content/post-en/gatling-tool-tutorial-CI-CD-Integration-en.md

 +++
 author = "nao.deng"
-title = "gatling performance testing tool advanced usage: CI/CD Integration" date = "2023-10-30T10:36:24+08:00"
+title = "Gatling tutorial and advanced usage: CI/CD Integration" date = "2023-10-30T10:36:24+08:00"
 keywords = ["Performance Testing","gatling","Performance Testing tool"]
 description = "This article introduces the advanced usage of the performance testing tool gatling: CI/CD integration, using github action as an example to introduce how to integrate gatling into the CI/CD process."